Vortex formation in the Vicsek model with internal chirality of self-propelling objects: Conclusions

 \section{Conclusions}

-We have found that the internal chirality of active objects significantly influences the synchronised motion that was observed in the Vicsek model for a very large number of active objects moving on a surface.
-In our modification of the Viscek model, the chirality is modeled by a systematic turn to the left by the angle $\theta_{\chi}$ added to the random deviation from the average local direction of motion that can occur in the range from $-\theta_{max}$ to $+\theta_{max}$ (see (\ref{theta_chi})).
-In our simulations $\theta_{max}= 60 ^o$, $N=810000$ and $\rho=0.5$.
+We have found that the internal chirality of active objects considerably influences the synchronized motion that was observed in the Vicsek model for a very large number of active objects moving on a surface.
+In our modification of the Viscek model, the chirality is modelled by a systematic turn to the right by the angle $\theta_{\chi}$ added to the random deviation from the average local direction of motion that can occur in the range from $-\theta_{\rm max}$ to $+\theta_{\rm max}$ [see (\ref{theta_chi})].
+In our simulations $\theta_{\rm max}= 60 ^\circ$, $N=810000$ and $\rho=0.5$.

-The bands travelling in the same direction in the case of the symmetrical noise (with $\theta_{\chi}=0^o$) are destroyed by very small chirality, as we have shown for the systematic turn to the left by the angle $\theta_{\chi}=0.5 ^o$, i.e. only for $\theta_{\chi}/\theta_{max}=1/120$.
-The relatively large chirality, $\theta_{\chi}=8 ^o$, leads to formation of approximately circular flocks of objects that rotate as a whole, and all members of the flock move approximately in the same direction.
+The bands travelling in the same direction in the case of the symmetrical noise (with $\theta_{\chi}=0^\circ$) are destroyed by very small chirality, as we have shown for the systematic turn to the right by the angle $\theta_{\chi}=0.5 ^\circ$, i.e., only for $\theta_{\chi}/\theta_{\rm max}=1/120$.
+The relatively large chirality, $\theta_{\chi}=8 ^\circ$, leads to the formation of approximately circular flocks of objects that rotate as a whole, and all members of the flock move approximately in the same direction.

-The vortexes appear and remain stable in the stationary state for small chirality, as we have shown for $\theta_{\chi}=1^o,2^o,3^o$ that is between $\theta_{\chi}/\theta_{max}=1/60$ and $\theta_{\chi}/\theta_{max}=1/20$.
+The vortexes appear and remain stable in the stationary state for small chirality, as we have shown for $\theta_{\chi}=1^\circ,2^\circ,3^\circ$ that is between $\theta_{\chi}/\theta_{\rm max}=1/60$ and $\theta_{\chi}/\theta_{\rm max}=1/20$.
 The shape of VAF as well as visual inspection of the time evolution show that the stability of the vortex follows from the compensation of the constant escape of the objects from the vortex by the constant inflow of other objects.
-Trapping of the objects in the vortexes drastically modifies the long-time evolution that changes from the ballistic one in the case of bands travelling in the same direction for $\theta_{\chi}=0^o$ to the diffusive one, with the diffusion constant decreasing with increasing chirality.
+Trapping of the objects in the vortexes drastically modifies the long-time evolution that changes from the ballistic one in the case of bands travelling in the same direction for $\theta_{\chi}=0^\circ$ to the diffusive one, with the diffusion constant decreasing with increasing chirality.